If you broke a bone and were miles away from help, what would you do?

-The answer is most of the time, you should do nothing for a crooked bone or displaced joint other than splint it as-is until you can get to a doctor.
+Most of the time, you should do nothing for a crooked bone or dislocated joint other than splint it as-is until you can get to a doctor.
 Trying to move it around is likely to cause more damage.

-But there are some injuries when, indeed, you may want to take that chance and try to set (straighten) the bone or put the joint back into place.
-And, of course, there’s always a chance you’re in a situation where expert help is many days away.
+But there are some injuries where you may want to take that chance and try to set (straighten) the bone or put the joint back into place especially if you are in a situation where help is many days away.

 In those cases, the key to treatment is to apply traction—properly.